Who doesn’t like shopping at Target?

-21. Stack Sales with Rebates
+21. Stack sales with rebates

 If you’re serious about saving money at Target, there’re a couple more apps you probably want to install.

-You can sign up to both these apps using just your name and your email address.
+You can sign up for both these apps using just your name and your email address.
 And when you open the apps, navigate towards Rebates and Target.
 Then you’ll see all the items you can buy and get a rebate.